imirembe/Prototype1/README.md

 # Prototype1
 First Game built with unity

-A simpel game of driving down a road
+A simple game of driving down a road

 Controls
 WASD